chantzos/__/README.md

 ## NOTES

-The code was written using the S-Lang programming language, but some part of it (and there is a continuesly aim for this), is written using a language agnostic manner by incorporating, mature (nowdays) syntax (especially in declarations) (settled atfer a 50 years of programming experience) and
+The code was written using the S-Lang programming language, but some part of it (and there is a continuously aim for this), is written using a language agnostic manner by incorporating, mature (nowdays) syntax (especially in declarations) (settled atfer a 50 years of programming experience) and